 While introducing these extra channels is great for increasing customer communications, it often makes it harder to ensure security and compliance.
 This is where an integrated secure message center comes in handy.
 By using a secure message center, you can add web-mail, file exchange, and web-form services natively to member service portals and mobile apps.
 Enable your business to provide an integrated communication channel between agents and your customers – effectively adding another channel in an omnichannel strategy – a compliance channel.

-Part 2: Why is Customer Experience Important – And How Can You Achieve It?
+Want to read more?
+Check out our blog post Why is Customer Experience Important – And How Can You Achieve It?

 Boost Your Customer Experience with a Secure Message Center